mem48/geocompr/main.md

 In the preceding code chunk the `levels` argument is used to create an ordered factor: clay < silt < sand in terms of grain size, so the levels are provided in this order.</div>\EndKnitrBlock{rmdnote}

-`raster` objects represent categorical varibles as integers.
-Hence, `grain[1, 1]` returns an integer instead of "sand", "silt" or "clay".
+`raster` objects represent categorical varibles as integers, so `grain[1, 1]` returns a number that represents a unique identifiers, rather than "clay", "silt" or "sand".
-These integers in turn represent unique identifiers.
 The raster object stores the corresponding look-up table or "Raster Attribute Table" (RAT) as a data frame in a new slot named `attributes` which you see when you print a so-called 'ratified' raster to the console (see `?ratify()` command for more information).
 Use `levels()` to just retrieve the attribute table.
 We can even add further columns to this attribute table: